 In addition to completing the required Program Requirements, students select one of the following concentrations.
 Minimum hours noted are for the concentration requirements only and do not reflect the total program hours that result.

-SECONDARY EDUCATION: INSTRUCTIONAL TECHNOLOGY (CCO)
+INSTRUCTIONAL TECHNOLOGY (CCO)

-Offered from the Department of Teaching and Learning
+Offered from the Department of Educational and Psychological Studies

-The Concentration in Secondary Education in Instructional Technology is intended for students interested in working as instructional designers/developers in industry or academic environments.
+The Concentration in Instructional Technology is intended for students interested in working as instructional designers/developers in industry or academic environments.
 Accredited by the Commission on Colleges of the Southern Association of College and Schools and the National Association for the Accreditation of Teacher Education.

 Total Program requirements with this concentration: 33 hours minimum